 An NCA can request information from a TSP about certificates containing a PSP authorization number assigned by the NCA.
 If such a request is made, the TSP shall inform the NCA about issued certificates as stated in the TSP policy.

-NOTE: Guidance for NCAs for maintaining PSD2 certificate information so that Qualified TSPs can be made aware of changes in PSD2 specific attributes is given in Annex C.
+NOTE: Guidance for NCAs for maintaining PSD2 certificate information so that qualified TSPs can be made aware of changes in PSD2 specific attributes is given in Annex C.

 6.2.5 Certificate renewal